MENU

 Community Gardens

 Embark Sustainability operates four Learning Gardens at Simon Fraser University.
-This includes three outdoor raised-bed Learning Gardens on SFU Burnaby and Surrey campuses, as well as an indoor vertical garden inside SFU Surrey.
-The gardens provide spaces for SFU community and general public to explore food production in our communities and uncover their personal and cultural connections to food justice.
+This includes three outdoor raised-bed Learning Gardens at SFU’s Burnaby and Surrey campuses and an indoor vertical garden at SFU Surrey.
+The gardens provide spaces for the SFU community and the public to explore food production in our communities and uncover their personal and cultural connections to food justice.

 The Naheeno Park Community Garden is located at the north end of Naheeno Park on Burnaby Mountain.
-The garden is operated, maintained and managed by the UniverCity Community Association and is open to all students, staff and faculty of SFU and UniverCity residents.
+The garden is operated, maintained, and managed by the UniverCity Community Association and is open to all students, staff, and faculty of SFU and UniverCity residents.

 DJAVAD MOWAFAGHIAN COURTYARD